Indefinite causal order enables perfect quantum communication with zero capacity channels: Abstract

 \section{Abstract}

-Quantum mechanics is compatible with scenarios where the relative order between two events is indefinite.
-Here we show that two instances of a noisy process, used in a superposition of two alternative orders, can behave as a perfect quantum communication channel.
-This phenomenon occurs even if the original processes have zero capacity to transmit quantum information.
-In contrast, perfect quantum communication does not occur when the message is sent along a superposition of paths, with independent noise processes acting on each path.
-The possibility of perfect quantum communication through noisy channels highlights a fundamental difference between the superposition of orders in time and the superposition of paths in space.
+Quantum mechanics is compatible with scenarios where the relative order between two events can be indefinite.
+Here we show that two independent instances of a noisy process can behave as a perfect quantum communication channel when used in a coherent superposition of two alternative orders.
+This phenomenon occurs even if the original process has zero capacity to transmit quantum information.
+In contrast, perfect quantum communication does not occur when the message is sent directly from the sender to the receiver through a superposition of alternative paths, with an independent noise process acting on each path.
+The possibility of perfect quantum communication through independent noisy channels highlights a fundamental difference between the superposition of orders in time and the superposition of paths in space.